 To the surprise of many visitors, dining out in Tokyo doesn't cost the earth.
-With an estimated 60,000 restaurants in Tokyo, there is something for every tastebud and budget, from the gastronomic delights (Tokyo has more Michelin stars than anywhere else on the planet), to fresh and delicious sushi, served from a stall at the city's famous Tsukiji fish market.
+With an estimated 60,000 restaurants in Tokyo, there is something for every tastebud and budget, from gastronomic delights (Tokyo has more Michelin stars than anywhere else on the planet) to fresh and delicious sushi, served from a stall at the city's famous Ameyoko Market.

-Lunch is the perfect time to try new restaurants, as menu prices are often less than half the night time equivalent in the pricey areas of Ginza, Omotesando and Harajuku.
-Don’t miss the ‘bento boxes’: great-value lunch boxes filled with a selection of rice, shellfish, and vegetables.
+Lunch is the perfect time to try new restaurants, particularly in areas like Ginza, Omotesando and Harajuku, as menu prices are often set cheaper than their night-time equivalent.
+Don't miss the 'bento boxes': great-value lunch boxes filled with a selection of rice, shellfish, and vegetables.